Bath1988/Daily-Australian-Stock-Price-Prediction/README.md

 ### **Data Science Workflow**
 The project follows a standard data science workflow, which includes:
 1. **Data Collection**: Fetching historical stock data from the Yahoo Finance API.
+Daily closing stock price data from CommonWealth Bank of Australia for     past two years was taken for the analysis.
 2. **Data Preprocessing**: Cleaning and preparing the data for analysis.
 3. **Feature Engineering**: Extracting meaningful features from the raw data.
 4. **Model Training**: Training machine learning models to predict stock prices.